 Diversity and Inclusiveness

 At Paneros, we know that Sustainability doesn't end with products, and must include all of the people involved.
 We are committed to inclusiveness across every facet of our business, including the models and media personalities we work with and promote.
-We also believe in offering expanded sizing to include everyone, including our oversized Hawaiian for everyBODY line, and starting this fall we are excited to expand our sizing in our women's ready to wear line as well.
+We also believe in offering expanded sizing to include everyone, including our oversized Hawaiian for everyBODY line, and we are excited to expand our sizing in our women's ready to wear line as well.

 Right now we are just a two person (and a dog) team, but we are committed to developing and promoting a diverse workforce representative of the region we work in.
 We promise to be transparent and will be featuring our employees on the site alongside ourselves.
 Because that's how it should be.